 Although Tielemans was the golden boy of the Anderlecht academy and seen as a future world star upon his promotion to the first team, with the now-20-year-old Monaco man drawing most of the attention from media and scouts, it could be argued that Dendoncker became even more crucial to the Belgians’ midfield, and will be more sorely missed upon his eventual inevitable departure.

 That is likely to come sooner rather than later.
-Manchester City and United have both been linked with moves for the young Belgian in the past, but it is West Ham United who now look likely to make the first official move.
+Manchester City and United have both been linked with moves for the young Belgian in the past, but it is Crystal Palace who now look likely to make the first official move.

-But what would be offer the Hammers?
+But what would be offer the Eagles?
 As defensive midfielder, Dendoncker adds balance to the side.
 But he is so much more than a mere destroyer.

 His passing is impressively progressive, always looking to play the ball forward where possible, and his ability to switch play with either foot, pinging 40-yard balls out to the flanks with ease, is a real asset.